Urumqi Xinjiang, China Travel Guide

 AN illustrative treat for food enthusiasts.

-Seek out informal cooking demonstrations or food tours for direct engagement with local culinary practices.
+Seek out relaxed cooking presentations or food tours for direct engagement with local culinary practices.

 Muslim holidays and local food events provide opportunities to observe special culinary traditions and feasts.

-Arrange unique dining experiences like whole roasted lamb banquets or dinner shows featuring Uyghur music and dance.
+Arrange unique dining activities such as whole roasted lamb banquets or dinner shows featuring Uyghur music and dance.

 When dining at local eateries, point to dishes that look appealing.
 Many places have visual food lists or display ingredients.